rkintzi/angular-dashboard-example/slides/slides.md

 ---

-# Naive implementation

-To add a new widget to the system we need to:

-* Implement a new component
+# Why/when this is a poor solution?

 ---

-# Naive implementation
+# Why/when this is a poor solution?

+What has to be done to add new kind of widget to the system?

+---

+# Why/when this is a poor solution?

+What has to be done to add new kind of widget to the system?

+* Implement a new components

+---

+# Why/when this is a poor solution?

-To add a new widget to the system we need to:
+What has to be done to add new kind of widget to the system?

 * Implement a new component